home-assistant/home-assistant.io/source/_integrations/cloudflare.markdown

 For SSH usage (according to [this](https://blog.cloudflare.com/cloudflare-now-supporting-more-ports/) source), you need to connect directly to your server (bypassing Cloudflare).
 To do that create a `CNAME` DNS record, e.g., `ssh.example.com`, with proxy status as "DNS only" (to do that click on orange icon, it will change color to gray) and then connect to `ssh.example.com` using your server SSH port.

-### Using Cloudflare domain only for the Home Assistant
+### Using Cloudflare domain only for Home Assistant

 If you want to update just a main domain, place in the records list only your domain, e.g. `example.com`.
 It will update your `A` DNS record with your IP every hour.